Mission Opportunities

 REACH welcomes visitors.
 Any short term mission work should complement our mission statement:

-REACH works to rescue, rehabilitate and restore the African child back to God’s glory.
+REACH works to rescue, rehabilitate and restore the African child back to God’s glory

 What is required for travel to visit REACH?